 - Details of volunteer work and participation in a natural science club or organization.

-Applications are due by April 30 and winners will be announced at the Nature Vancouver AGM on May 27th, 2021.
-Please submit your application, as an email attachment to Laura Cottle <email@example.com>.
+Every year the applications are due by April 30 and winners are announced at the Nature Vancouver AGM in May.
+Please submit your application, as an email attachment to Laura Cottle <firstname.lastname@example.org>.

 Hugh Hamilton loved and respected our home, the Earth, and the flora and fauna that animate it.
 His entire being reflected his ever-hearty attitude towards nature and the exploration thereof; no object / life form was too small not to be admired and examined.
 Whether it was leading adult camp field trips, guiding school children in stewardship of local fish bearing streams, organizing North Shore Christmas bird counts, or conducting others through the Old Growth Conservancy on Hollyburn Ridge, he gave much of his time and knowledge helping others to understand the natural world more fully.
 In short, he was a born “field man”!
 This past decade, Hugh’s many contributions were roundly applauded when he was honoured by both Nature Vancouver and West Vancouver Municipal Council who bestowed their highest awards on him (Charles & Kay Ney award and Community award, respectively).
 Please also see the article, “Remembering Hugh Hamilton” by Gordon Squire in Discovery, Volume 48, 2020 page 11-13.